 Catch the 14 to Belmont (careful, some buses only go to Charlestown so make sure it terminates at Belmont or Swansea).
 Descend at bus stop just after Evan St, cross over the Pacific Hwy and walk along Evan St. At the end cross the main road and turn right and then left into Ross St which you will follow until you reach Greenpoint (be careful there is no footpath most of the way)

 Catch the train to Booragul station (express trains don’t stop here) walk across the part to the crossing, cross the main road and walk down past the roundabout to the lake.
 Follow the lake path to the right

 Redhead Beach and Owens Track

-Catch the bus to Charlestown (14 from the city) and then the 48 bus to Beach St in Redhead
+Catch the bus to Charlestown (14 from the city to the bottom of Charlestown Square) and then the 48 bus to Beach St in Redhead

 Tree tops adventures – Minmi

 This is not easy but you can catch the 11 bus to Jesmond and then… still need to investigate this one…

 Catch the train to Sandgate station and walk or cycle from there through the park and then along Sandgate Rd.

 Still investigating this one